phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

    = help: trait `DerefMut` is required to modify through a dereference, but it is not implemented for `std::pin::Pin<std::boxed::Box<SelfReferential>>`
 ```

 Both errors occur because the `Pin<Box<SelfReferential>>` type no longer implements the `DerefMut` trait.
 This exactly what we wanted because the `DerefMut` trait would return a `&mut` reference, which we want to prevent.
-This only works because we both opted-out of `Unpin` and changed `Box::new` to `Box::pin`.
+This only happens because we both opted-out of `Unpin` and changed `Box::new` to `Box::pin`.

 The problem now is that the compiler does not only prevent moving the type in line 16, but also forbids to initialize the `self_ptr` field in line 10.
 This happens because the compiler can't differentiate between valid and invalid uses of `&mut` references.
 To get the initialization working again, we have to use the unsafe [`get_unchecked_mut`] method: